opinion

 After a few years in the industry and continual bookings, I was happy — but I also felt stuck.
 I had plenty of work between studio scenes and live cam shows, but my work was not getting the notice or buzz that I wanted.
 I wasn’t in need of a rebrand or anything drastic, but my reach needed a boost.
 That’s when I decided it was time to invest in PR.

 First off: he listens!
 He understands my brand and my goals — and he also excels at seeing the bigger picture and potential.
 He goes out of his way to find interesting opportunities, even in the mainstream.
-Besides requests from journalists for articles, he’ll get me on podcasts, radio shows and other really cool platforms that I would not otherwise have on my own.
+Besides requests from journalists for articles, he’ll get me on podcasts, radio shows and other really cool platforms that I would not otherwise have access to on my own.

 He’s also amazing at syncing opportunities with my travel and work schedule.
 By seamlessly integrating our PR strategy into what I’m doing day-to-day, he keeps me locked on my larger goals while fueling steady, organic growth I can feel month after month.